Find a Law Firm

 Examples of recent questions relating to the Pepper Homeloans Solicitor Panel

-We are approaching an exchange and my parents having transferred the 10% deposit to my lawyer.
+We are getting closer to an exchange and my parents having transferred the 10% deposit to my lawyer.
 I am now advised that as the deposit has not come from me my lawyer needs to disclose this to my lender Pepper Homeloans.
-Apparently, being on the Pepper Homeloans conveyancing panel and acting on their behalf he must inform Pepper Homeloans if the balance of the mortgage advance is not just from me.
-I advised the bank about my parent’s contribution when I applied for the home loan so is it really necessary for this now to be an issue?
+I am advised that, being on the Pepper Homeloans conveyancing panel and acting on their behalf he must inform Pepper Homeloans if the balance of the mortgage advance is not just from me.
+I advised the bank about my parent’s contribution when I applied for the mortgage so is it really necessary for him to raise this?

 Your lawyer is obliged to check with Pepper Homeloans to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to Pepper Homeloans if you agree, failing which, your lawyer must cease to continue acting.

 What tools are available to search for a local solicitor on the Pepper Homeloans conveyancing panel?
 I have a car and am prepared to travel up to 20 kilometers to meet the solicitor.

 Feel free to make use of the find a conveyancing panel search on this page.
 Please choose the lender and your location and you will see a number of lawyer located nearest you.
 Alternatively you can type in the name of your proposed law firm and see if they are listed as being on the Pepper Homeloans solicitor panel.